ch33fenterpris3/ch33fenterpris3/README.md

-- 👋 Hi, I’m @ch33fenterpris3
+- 👋 Hi, I’m Ty.
 - 👀 I’m interested in ...
-Kotlin, Python, Javascript,
+Kotlin, Python, HTML, PHP, Golang, Powershell and anything scripting.
-- 🌱 I’m currently learning ...
-Kotlin
+- 🌱 I’m currently learning ... everything IT.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...